RyazanovAlexander/workload.scheduler/README.md

 ![scheduler](diagrams/scheduler.png)

 This component is responsible for distributing tasks among workloads.
-A pod with a pipeline acts as a workload.
+A [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) with a pipeline acts as a workload.

 The scheduler supports multi-tenant mode.
 Each client can create one or more applications.
 Several pipelines can be deployed within one application.
 Workload scaling is provided independently for each deployed pipeline.